(This article may contain affiliate links, which means we might earn a small commission if you click and make a purchase. Thank you!)

 - Harrah’s Las Vegas

 - Paris Las Vegas

 - The LINQ

 RELATED: (Learn about more about resources for dog owners visiting Las Vegas in our Las Vegas Dog Resource Guide).

 Caesars Pet Stay Program Rules Las Vegas

-Of course, these resorts cannot just allow your pet to run wild while they are at their resort.
+Of course, these resorts cannot allow your pet to run wild while at their resort.
 This is why they have certain rules in place that you must follow when you have your pet along with you.
 These exact rules can be found on the Caesars website, and other resorts will be similar but may not be exactly the same.